 The Villa Model UN Club is a participating member of the Gannon University Model UN program.
 Each year Gannon assigns Villa and other participating schools a nation to represent at their Model UN session in November.
 Starting in September, the delegates from area schools attend evening bloc meetings to formulate proposals for consideration at the Gannon UN session.
 In November schools from Erie, Buffalo, Pittsburgh, Cleveland and Canada, gather for a Friday evening and all-day Saturday session of the UN at Gannon.
 Prizes and scholarships are awarded to individuals and delegations at the session.
 Participating in Villa's Model UN means learning about other countries, current issues and peaceful coexistence, as well as good times and new friendships with a variety of delegates from different schools.
 The club meets after school (September through November) and one evening during the week (7:00-9:00) October through November).

-Music Ministry is made up of students and staff who serve the Villa community by planning and leading the music for liturgies and paralitergies.
-We also lead the music at the Baccalaureate Mass and Mary’s Day.
-We welcome both vocalists and instrumentalists to share their talents!
-We are open to all students.
+Music Ministry is made up of students and staff who serve the Villa community by leading the music for liturgies, para-liturgies and prayer services.
+Music ministry is open to all students to join the choir and instrumentalists to share their talents!
 Listen to the announcements for practice times.

 Do you love to make art?
 Are you interested in showing the world your beautiful artwork?
 Then NAHS may be the place for you!
 The National Art Honor Society is a national organization designed for high school students to use art to educate and involve their community, both school and local, in the process of creating artwork.
 Once you have taken a minimum of one semester of an art class, you are eligible to join NAHS.
 You must have earned no less than a 90% in that course, and you must maintain an average GPA of 3.0 or higher.
 Freshmen may apply to join after the fall semester; upperclass students may apply at anytime, however, students will only be inducted in the spring of the current school year.
 Please see Mrs. Alesso for applications or with questions.